ArantesVini/ArantesVini/README.md

-## My name is Vinicius, but you can call me Vini 😎
+## I am Vinicius, but you can call me Vin 😎

-🐍 I’m currently working as Data Analyst, using **Python**, **Databricks** and **SQL**, and **Power BI**  in a USA company.
+🐍 As a Data Analyst in a USA-based company, I work with **Python**, **Databricks**, **SQL** and **Power BI**.

-🤓 My studies are currently focused on Machine Learning Engineering with Python 🤖 and Offensive Cybersecurity 👾
+🤓 I am intently focused on studying Machine Learning Engineering with Python 🤖 and English 🇺🇸.

-📖 I am studying Analysis and Systems Development at UNOPAR (last semester!) and doing the course "Novo Pentest Profissional" by Desec Academy
+📖 I am in my last semester of studying Analysis and Systems Development at UNOPAR.
+Additionally, I am taking the course "Novo Pentest Profissional" by Desec Academy.

-👽 My hobbies are playing games (mainly Helldivers 2 to be honest) and studying!
+👽 My hobbies include playing video games and studying!

-🗽 Due to the amazing opportunity to work for a US company, my main focus in 2023 is to enhance my English skills, but I will also document my studies here on GitHub.
-Working in the US is my career's biggest goal, and I will do everything to be successful at this opportunity 💙

 ---